eag1ex/payload-resolution-manager/readme.md

 const options = {
     onlyComplete: true, // `resolution` will only return dataSets marked `complete`
-    batch: true, // after running `resolution` method, each job that is batched using `batchRes([jobA,jobB,jobC])`, only total batch will be returned when ready
+    batch: true, // after running `resolution` method, each job that is batched using `batchReady([jobA,jobB,jobC])`, only total batch will be returned when ready
     resSelf: true, // allow chaning multiple resolution
     autoComplete: true // auto set complete on every compute iteration within `each` call }